-Proposal applications will be checked for eligibility by both Managing authorities.
-National partners will be required to submit a copy of the Application Form to the Council, which may be downloaded from the Council's website or by contacting the Council.
+Both pre-proposal and full proposal applications will be checked for eligibility by both the BlueBio Call Secretariat as well as the individual participating entities.
+Apart from the overall pre-proposal and proposal submission done by the Project Coordinator through the BlueBio online submission platform, national partners will be required to submit a National Application Form (only at the pre-proposal stage, however the Council reserves the right to request more information during the full proposal submission stage) to MCST which may be downloaded from MCST's website or by contacting the MCST.
 Any discrepancies will result in the overall proposal being ineligible.

-The Council may undertake a due diligence exercise through its contractors for the purpose of administrative compliance.
-Further assurances, such as bank guarantees, may be required at the discretion of the Council.
+MCST may undertake a due diligence exercise through its contractors for the purpose of administrative compliance.
+Further assurances, such as bank guarantees, may be required at the